HMCS Oriole: History

 Oriole was originally laid down as the yacht Oriole IV by Dominion Shipbuilding in Toronto, Ontario, ordered by George H. Gooderham, the Commodore of the Royal Canadian Yacht Club of Toronto.
-Work was stopped on her construction due to a strike, but the vessel was taken to Neponset, Massachusetts, where she was completed.
+Work was stopped on her construction due to a strike, but the vessel was taken to Neponset, Boston, Massachusetts, where she was completed.
 The ship was launched on 4 June 1921.
 The ketch served as the Royal Canadian Yacht Club's flagship from 1924 to 1928.